tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/国际-港澳台短信/国际+港澳台短信快速入门（新）_intl_en.md

 >When logging in to the SMS Console for the first time, you need to apply to activate the SMS service.

 1. Log in to the [SMS Console](https://console.cloud.tencent.com/smsv2), tick **I have read and agree to Tencent Cloud SMS Service Agreement**, and click **Start Access** to activate the service.
-2. Select **Getting Started** on the left sidebar to enter the SMS sending guide page.
+2. Select **Getting Started** on the left sidebar, select **Send Global SMS**, and click **Start** to enter the SMS sending guide page.

 ## Step 2.
 Configure SMS content
  A complete SMS message consists of **SMS signature** and **SMS body**.
 You can set different body templates based on your business needs and then combine a signature and a body into the final SMS content: `[SMS signature] SMS body`.
 After an SMS signature or template is submitted, it will be reviewed within two hours generally.
 You can set your mobile number and email address to receive review result notifications.
 Signature is optional for Global SMS.
-This document uses the signature `Tencent Cloud` as an example.
+This document uses no signature as an example.

-<span id="Sign"></span>
-### Creating a signature
-1. On the [Getting Started](https://console.cloud.tencent.com/smsv2/guide) page, click **Apply for Global SMS Signature**.
-2. Set the following parameters as needed and according to the signature review standards:
- - Signature Purpose: select **For self-use (the signature is a company name, website, product name, or something else verified under the current account)**.
- - Signature Type: select **Company**.
- - Signature Content: enter `Tencent Cloud`.
- - Certificate Type: select **Business license containing unified social credit code**.
- - Certificate Upload: upload a photo or scan of the certificate.
-3. Click **OK**.
- Waiting for signature review.
-The SMS signature will be available only after its status changes to **approved**.

 <span id="Template"></span>
 ### Creating a body template
-1. On the [Getting Started](https://console.cloud.tencent.com/smsv2/guide) page, click **Apply for Global SMS Body Template**.
+1. On the [Getting Started](https://console.cloud.tencent.com/smsv2/guide) page, click **Create**.
-2. Set the following parameters as needed and according to the body template review standards:
+2. Set the following parameters as needed:
  - Template Name: enter `Verification Code`.
  - SMS Type: select **Regular SMS**.
  - SMS Content: enter `Your verification code is {1} (valid for {2} minutes).
 For account safety, don't forward the code to others.`.